Skip to main content

 Background

 This pattern forms during a downtrend.
 The small bearish candle shows that sellers are still in control.

-But the next candle is a huge bullish one.
+But the next candle is bullish with a large real body.
 It opens lower than the previous close and closes higher than the previous open.

-For a bullish engulfing pattern to be considered reliable, the engulfing candle should have above-average volume.
+This signals that a wave of buyers overwhelmed the sellers.
+For a bullish engulfing pattern to be reliable, the engulfing candle should have above-average volume.

 Morning star